citymirg/casimir/readme.txt

 *Unzip / decompress the Archives "LimeJS" and "Zend" into the toolboxes folder *Import the database in install/database_dist.zip into your mysql database

+* Copy the following three files gtom their equivalents starting with an underscore _(): camir_gameClient/_configClient.php ->camir_gameClient/configClient.php camir_gameServer/_config.php->camir_gameServer/config.php server/ooo/_configServer.php->server/ooo/configServer.php

-*Insert the path and MYSQL user information into the following three files:
+*Insert the path and MYSQL user information into the copied files

-->camir_gameClient/configClient.php
-->camir_gameServer/config.php
-->camir_gameServer/config.php
-->server/ooo/configServer.php
+You should now be able to visit camir_gameClient/index.php